guyroutledge/atozcss/_posts/2014-07-21-css-pseudo-elements.md

 layout: post_page
 title: "Pseudo Elements"
 alias: /p
-date: 2014-07-21
+date: 2014-08-19
-wistiaId:
+wistiaId: gjhbhy0vtm
-videoLength: x minutes x seconds
+videoLength: 6 minutes 36 seconds
-comments: true
+comments: false
 excerpt: >
   Pseudo elements are elements on the page that aren't found in the HTML code.
 They can be manipulated with any CSS that would be applied to